M.A.N.T.I.S.: Production

 While the pilot was filmed in Los Angeles the series itself was produced in Vancouver, British Columbia, Canada.
-Many Vancouver landmarks, such as the dome of Science World, appear, as do CN Rail cars on the train tracks.
+Many Vancouver landmarks, such as the dome of Science World, appear, as do CN Rail cars on the railroad tracks.

 It took three years to film due to Carl Lumbly being busy filming Nightjohn.

-There were a number of differences between the pilot and the series.
+There were several differences between the pilot and the series.

-In the pilot Hawkins wore a stylish suit and brown leather trenchcoat over the exoskeleton which lacked a skullcap, leaving the top of his hair bare, and the mask/headpiece was larger with special glowing green lenses which could hypnotize anyone who looked into his eyes, an ability dropped from the subsequent series as was his habit of leaving behind a small metal mantis as a calling card.
+In the pilot Hawkins wore a stylish suit and brown leather trenchcoat over the exoskeleton without a skullcap, leaving the top of his hair bare.
+The mask/headpiece was larger with special glowing green lenses which could hypnotize anyone who looked into his eyes, an ability dropped from the subsequent series, as was his habit of leaving behind a small metal mantis as a calling card.

 The setting was changed from Oceania City to Port Columbia, and all of the characters, with Miles Hawkins being the sole exception, were changed.